-If you love the great outdoors, Advnture will feel like home.
-Whether you’re into camping with the family or epic solo hikes through the wilderness, we’re an essential part of any adventurer’s kit since we launched in July 2020.
+If you love the great outdoors, Advnture is your ideal destination.
+Whether you’re into camping with the family or epic solo hikes through the wilderness, we’ve been a key part of an adventurer’s kit since we launched in July 2020.

 As the home of outdoor buying advice, Advnture is packed with buying information to help you to choose the best equipment to suit your needs, as well as expert guides to help you make the most of your time in the outdoors.
 If you love camping, hiking, running, climbing, winter sports or fishing, Advnture has got you covered.

 Our international team of writers are all experts in the field, having clocked up many years braving the elements, whether up mountains or under canvas.
-When they say a hiking boot, backpack or tent are the best on the market, you can rest assured they know what they’re talking about – and that they've put the gear through its paces on the trails it's designed for.
+When they say a hiking boot, backpack or tent is the best on the market, you can rest assured they know what they’re talking about – and that they've put the gear through its paces on the trails it's designed for.

 So whether you’re looking for the best equipment for your next adventure or simply want to learn how to pitch a tent, Advnture is the destination for you.